awsdocs/aws-doc-sdk-examples/aws-cli/bash-linux/ec2/README.md

-# HealthImaging code examples for the AWS CLI with Bash script
+# Amazon EC2 code examples for the AWS CLI with Bash script

 ## Overview

-Shows how to use the AWS Command Line Interface with Bash script to work with AWS HealthImaging.
+Shows how to use the AWS Command Line Interface with Bash script to work with Amazon Elastic Compute Cloud (Amazon EC2).

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_HealthImaging is a HIPAA-eligible service that helps health care providers and their medical imaging ISV partners store, transform, and apply machine learning to medical images._
+_Amazon EC2 is a web service that provides resizable computing capacity—literally, servers in Amazon's data centers—that you use to build and host your software systems._

 ## ⚠ Important